utshomax/postman-docs/src/pages/docs/sending-requests/environments/managing-environments.md

 ## Edit an environment

+> If you are working with environments as part of a team, you must have the Editor role to edit the environment or change initial values for variables.
+Learn more about [managing environment roles](/docs/sending-requests/environments/team-environments/#manage-environment-roles).

 To edit an environment, select **Environments** in the sidebar and select an environment.
 From here you can take the following actions:

 * To rename an environment, select the environment's name and enter a new name.